christopherneilson/christopherneilson.github.io/_work/RDs-HNZ.md

 of selection bias, results stemming from the analysis suggest that there is considerable heterogeneity that is predictable across options.
-This heterogeneity can be explained by a combination of course content and observable comparative advantage given by interactions of major characteristics and student skills.'
+This heterogeneity can be explained by a combination of course content and observable comparative advantage given by interactions of major characteristics and student skills. '
 ---